Billy Zane: Personal life

 In 1999, Zane participated in the first Gumball 3000 rally, driving a 1964 Aston Martin DB5.

-Zane is also an abstract expressionist painter.
-He has had numerous solo and group exhibitions.
+He is an abstract expressionist painter and he has had many solo and group exhibitions.

 Other media projects

-Zane executive-produced a CD by bluesman Tim O'Connor that includes three songs from Dead Calm, in which Zane had one of the lead roles.
+Zane executive-produced an album by bluesman Tim O'Connor that includes three songs from Dead Calm, in which Zane had one of the lead roles.